caomike/ppmessage/README.md

 ## Run PPMessage on Mac OS X

-> Want to know more, please go to [PPMessage Site](http://ppmessage.com) get more documents about PPMessage.
+> Want to know more (install PPMessage on other OS platform, configuration etc.), please go to [PPMessage Site](http://ppmessage.com) get more documents about PPMessage.

 ### Requirements